elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

 For updating Contract name this request is authorized to the users with `contracts.contract.edit` permission.
 For updating the set of available roles of the particular Contract this request is authorized to the user with `TenantAdmin` role.
+For updating the custom data this request is authorized to the users with `contracts.contract.edit_custom_data` permission.

 ### Payload Parameters